Methods of How to Set Bitcoin Stop Losses in Bitcoin Trading

 2. Setting Stop Loss using Support & Resistance Zones

-A resistance/support level should be like a barrier for BTCUSD price movement, this is why they're used to place stop losses, if this barrier is broken then the BTCUSD price movement can move towards the in the opposite market direction of original Bitcoin price trend, but if this barriers (support & resistance areas) are not broken, then the BTCUSD market will continue moving in intended direction.
+A resistance/support level should be like a barrier for BTCUSD price movement, this is why they're used to place stop losses, if this barrier is broken then the BTCUSD price movement can move toward the in the opposite market direction of original Bitcoin price trend, but if this barriers (support & resistance areas) are not broken, then the BTCUSD market will continue moving in intended direction.

 Stop Loss Setting using a Resistance Level